darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 The histogram can be used to directly alter the _exposure_ and _black level_ of the [_exposure_](../../processing-modules/exposure.md) module.

-For the regular histogram, `left-click` towards the right hand side of the histogram and then drag right to increase or drag left to decrease the exposure.
+For the regular histogram, click towards the right hand side of the histogram and then drag right to increase or drag left to decrease the exposure.
 In a similar manner you can control the black level by clicking and dragging in the left hand side.

 For waveform-style scopes, dragging the upper portion of the histogram up/down will increase/decrease exposure.
 Dragging the lower portion up/down will increase/decrease the black level.